 This Recommendation uses the following terms defined elsewhere:

-3.1.1 RTP session [IETF RFC 3550]: An association among a set of participants communicating with RTP.
-The distinguishing feature of an RTP session is that each maintains a full, separate space of SSRC identifiers.
+3.1.1 RTP session (clause 2.2.2/[b-IETF RFC 7656]|[b-ITU-T H.248.95]): An association among a group of participants communicating with RTP.
+It is a group communications channel which can potentially carry a number of RTP Streams.
+Within an RTP Session, every Participant can find meta-data and control information (over RTCP) about all the RTP Streams in the RTP Session.
+The bandwidth of the RTCP control channel is shared between all Participants within an RTP Session.

 3.1.2 SRTP cryptographic context [IETF RFC 3711]: The set of cryptographic state information that an SRTP sender or receiver must maintain per SRTP session participant.

 NOTE 1 – This term is often abbreviated as "crypto context".